 But watch him nimbly scamper down beaches, over branches and around coconuts, through whatever set this undemanding but adorable kid-friendly comedy parks him on.
 The dude was still fit, still leadingan material.

-Focus on his every facial expression — not just in close-ups, reacting to whatever outrage spoiled schoolgirls, their “teacher” (Leslie Caron) — perpetrate upon this dipsomaniacal loner. marooned with them on a deserted isle in 1942.
+Focus on his every facial expression — not just in close-ups, reacting to whatever outrage spoiled schoolgirls and their “teacher” (Leslie Caron) — perpetrate upon this dipsomaniacal loner, marooned with them on a deserted isle in 1942.

 Check out amped-up outrage acting opposite an absent, deliciously droll Trevor Howard as the Royal Navy officer who drafted/hoodwinked Grant’s cruising vagabond Walter into becoming a coast watcher for the Allies.

-He shared scenes with children, and by God he didn’t let them steal’em, the little imps.
-Every line-reading — and we’re not talking Shakespeare here — Cary Grant perfect.
+Grant shared scenes with children, and by God he didn’t let them steal’em, the little imps.
+Every line-reading — and we’re not talking Shakespeare here — is Cary Grant perfect.